MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 2. No DDI reference content is migrated to OP.

 3. As many low-value "orientation" (list of links) topics are removed.
-See the next section for tips on cleaning up your IA.
+In a couple of sections, see the for tips on cleaning up your IA.

 ### Content architecture
 While refactoring your project, it's helpful to consider the finished architecture.
 Because we're splitting conceptual and reference across two different platforms, you'll need to [edit the site-wide Dev Center HXT](#s9) and [create a new WDCML parent topic](#s8) (described later).
 With those chanages, you'll want to make sure the new topic titles mention the technology, rather than simply say "Design guide" or "Reference".